 3. Invest in tools for better communication & collaboration

-But if you’re partially or fully remote, you need to allocate work based on the local and in-house expertise present within those teams.
+But if you’re partially or fully remote, you need to allocate work based on the local and in-house expertise within those teams.

 Or, you can hire a remote agency for end-to-end digital transformation solutions.
 The scrum masters, product owners, and other resources are theirs to handle, including the strategy, planning, and execution.